 DHS Subcontractor Requirements Between Security Health Plan and Providers/Practices

-Per BadgerCare Plus and Medicaid SSI Contract for January 1, 2018 – December 31, 2019.
-Click here to learn more about the BadgerCare Plus contracting.
+Per BadgerCare Plus and Medicaid SSI Contract for January 1, 2022 – December 31, 2023.
+Click here to learn more about the BadgerCare Plus and Medicaid SSI contracting.

 - Subcontractor uses only BadgerCare Plus and/or Medicaid SSI-enrolled providers in accordance with this Contract.

-- No terms of this subcontract are valid which terminate legal liability of SHP.
+- No terms of this subcontract are valid which terminate legal liability of the HMO.

-- Subcontractor agrees to participate in and contribute required data to SHP Quality Assessment/ Performance Improvement programs.
+- Subcontractor agrees to participate in and contribute required data to HMO Quality Assessment/Performance Improvement programs.

-- Subcontractor agrees to submit SHP encounter data in the format specified by SHP, so that SHP can meet the Department specifications required by this Contract.
-SHP will evaluate the credibility of data obtained from subcontracted vendors’ external databases to ensure that any patient-reported information has been adequately verified.
+- Subcontractor agrees to submit HMO encounter data in the format specified by the HMO, so that the HMO can meet the Department specifications required by this Contract.
+The HMO will evaluate the credibility of data obtained from subcontracted vendors’ external databases to ensure that any patient-reported information has been adequately verified.

 - Subcontractor agrees to comply with all non-discrimination requirements.

-- Per 42 CFR 438.230, subcontractor agrees to provide representatives of SHP, as well as duly authorized agents or representatives of the Department (including the Office of the Inspector General) and the federal Department of Health and Human Services, access to its premises and its contracts, medical records, billing (including contractual rates agreed upon between SHP and the subcontractor), and administrative records.
+- Per 42 CFR 438.230, subcontractor agrees to provide representatives of the HMO, as well as duly authorized agents or representatives of the Department (including the Office of the Inspector General) and the federal Department of Health and Human Services, access to its premises and its contracts, medical records, billing (including contractual rates agreed upon between the HMO and the subcontractor), and administrative records.
 If the State (including the Office of the Inspector General), CMS, or the HHS Inspector General determines that there is a reasonable possibility of fraud or similar risk, the State, CMS, or the HHS Inspector General may inspect, evaluate, and audit the subcontractor at any time.
-Refusal will result in sanctions or penalties in Article XIII, Section C against SHP for failure of its subcontractor to permit access to a Department or federal DHHS representative.
+Refusal will result in sanctions or penalties in Article XIV, Section C against the HMO for failure of its subcontractor to permit access to a Department or federal DHHS representative.
 Subcontractor agrees otherwise to preserve the full confidentiality of medical records in accordance with this Contract.